Constructor (object-oriented programming): Memory organization

 In Java, C#, and VB .NET, the constructor creates reference type objects on the heap, whereas primitive types (such as int, double, etc.) are stored on the stack (though some languages allow for manually allocating objects on the stack through a stackalloc modifier).
 VB .NET and C# also allow the use of the new operator to create value type objects, but these value type objects are created on the stack regardless of whether the operator is used or not.
 In these languages, object destruction occurs when the object has no references and then gets destroyed by the garbage collector.

 In C++, objects are created on the stack when the constructor is invoked without the new operator, and created on the heap when the constructor is invoked with the new operator (which returns a pointer to the object).
 Stack objects are deleted implicitly when they go out of scope, while heap objects must be deleted implicitly by a destructor or explicitly by using the delete operator.
 By using the "Resource Acquisition is Initialization" (RAII) idiom, resource management can be greatly simplified.

 Language details

 Constructors are implemented in different programming languages in various ways, including:

+C

+In C, there are no constructors.
+However, functions can be defined to create an object, similar to a constructor.